rh-ecosystem-edge/recert/docs/design.md

 ### Stage 4 - Commit

 All of our cryptographic objects have been regenerated, but we've only done this to their logical representation in our memory.
-We need to go object by object and re-write it back to etcd / filesystem, in all the locations we found it.
+We need to go object by object and re-write it back to etcd / filesystem, in all the locations we originally found it in.
 There's not much else to say about this part, it's pretty straight-forward.

 ### Stage 5 - OCP postprocessing